Broken blood vessel in the eye

 In some cases, a subconjunctival hemorrhage may result from an eye injury, including:

 - Roughly rubbing your eye

 - Trauma, such as a foreign object injuring your eye

 - Certain blood-thinning medications, such as warfarin (Coumadin, Jantoven) and aspirin

 Health complications from a subconjunctival hemorrhage are rare.
 If your condition is due to trauma, your doctor may evaluate your eye to ensure you don't have other eye complications or injury.

-If the bleeding in your eye has a clearly identifiable cause, such as a bleeding disorder or blood-thinning medication, ask your doctor if you can take any steps to reduce the risk of a subconjunctival hemorrhage.
+If the bleeding on the surface of your eye has a clearly identifiable cause, such as a bleeding disorder or blood-thinning medication, ask your doctor if you can take any steps to reduce the risk of a subconjunctival hemorrhage.

-If you need to rub your eyes, rub your eyes gently.
-Rubbing your eyes too hard can cause minor trauma to your eyes, which may lead to a subconjunctival hemorrhage.
+If you need to rub your eyes, rub them gently.
+Rubbing too hard can cause minor trauma to your eyes, which may lead to a subconjunctival hemorrhage.